May weather: where's hot?

 - Southern Asia

-Short haul: Cyprus, Italy, Sharm el Sheikh and more
+Short haul: Cyprus, Italy, Sharm el Sheikh & more

 In terms of air temperature, this is as warm as - or even a little warmer than - Caribbean destinations, however, the sea temperature is about 4°C cooler than the Caribbean.

-Long haul - up to 10 hours: Florida and the Caribbean
+Long haul - up to 10 hours: Florida & the Caribbean

-If you're craving warmer seas, then consider the Caribbean: flight times to Barbados, St Lucia and the Dominican Republic are between eight to eight and a half hours from London; that's about two hours longer than a flight to Sharm el Sheikh.
+If you're craving warmer seas, you'll want to consider the Caribbean: flight times to Barbados, St Lucia and the Dominican Republic are between eight to nine hours from London; that's about two hours longer than a flight to Sharm el Sheikh.

 Southern Florida, including Miami, is normally a touch sunnier and less humid than destinations in the north, such as Orlando.
 Overall, Florida enjoys excellent weather in May with daytime temperatures up to the low thirties.

-Long haul - 10 hours or more: Mauritius and California
+Long haul - 10 hours or more: Mauritius & California

-If you're considering a long haul holiday, be wary of the tropics in the Northern Hemisphere, which see an increase in heat and humidity as well as rain, particularly in Asia.
-For India, Burma, Thailand, Cambodia and Vietnam, the weather in May is definitely past its best and worth avoiding if you're hankering for a hot and sunny beach destination.
+If you're considering a long haul holiday, be wary of countries in the tropics in the northern hemisphere, which see an increase in heat and humidity as well as rain, particularly in Asia.

 As you can see, May offers so much in the way of warm and sunny holiday destinations, both close to home and further away.
 Deciding exactly where to go will largely depend on whether the weather in May affects what you want to do, and how much you're prepared to spend.